Avi3784/EventManagementSystem/README.md

 ## Usage

 - Register as a user or login if already registered.
-- Explore the dashboard for insights into events, vendors, and funds raised.
+- Explore the dashboard for insights into events, sponsors, and funds raised.
 - Add, view, edit, and manage events through the admin interface.
 - Book event tickets and receive SMS confirmations upon successful booking.
-- Manage volunteers and vendors associated with events.
+- Manage volunteers and sponsors associated with events.
 - Export participant details to a CSV file for analysis.

 ## Contributing